Prapthi564/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 Conversational AI with Microsoft Copilot Studio allows users to create and deploy sophisticated chatbots with no code, enabling automated interactions and enhanced customer engagement through intuitive, customizable conversational flows.

+In this lab, you will use Microsoft Copilot Studio to build a no-code conversational AI experience.
+You will set up your Copilot environment, create topics, design conversational flows, and test your custom Copilot for real-time interactions.

 ## Lab Objectives

 - Task 1: Explore lab scenario